themesberg/flowbite-vue/docs/components/modal.md

 ## Focus Trap

 You can enable focus trapping by setting the `focus-trap` prop to `true`.
-This keeps the focus within the modal, preventing users from tabbing to elements outside of it, which improves accessibility.
+This keeps the focus within the modal, preventing users from tabbing to elements outside of it, which improves accessibility. esc key will still close the modal.

 <fwb-modal-example-focus-trap />
 ```vue